 A gap in the market

-“Over the last few years, we became increasingly frustrated by the skills gap we saw in university graduates who had no relevant industry experience,” explains Thompson.
+“We became increasingly frustrated by the skills gap we saw in university graduates who had no relevant industry experience,” explains Thompson.
 To bridge this skills gap, Angels launched its first Intermediate Apprenticeship in Costume and Wardrobe in 2011.

 She advertised on the National Apprenticeship Service’s vacancies website and received more than 400 applications.
 Three apprentices were selected; they have since successfully completed both their intermediate and advanced apprenticeships and are permanent members of staff.